technoweenie/guillotine/README.md

 # Guillotine

 Simple URL Shortener hobby kit.
+Currently used to shorten URLs at GitHub.com, and also available as a an [installable Heroku app](https://github.com/mrtazz/katana).

 ## USAGE